timsutton/aamporter/README.md

 ## Overview

+aamporter is a automation for automating the downloading of updates to Adobe Creative Cloud and Creative Suite applications, and optionally importing them into a [Munki](https://github.com/munki/munki) repo.

+The 'aam' in the name refers to Adobe Application Manager, the user-facing name for Adobe's installer and licensing subsystem for Creative Cloud/Suite products.

+The download functionality attempts to replicate the same logic used by the AAM system and the Creative Cloud Packager tools.
+The Munki-importing functionality is possible because Munki is the only Mac software application

-aamporter is a command-line utility to retrieve the user-definable sets of updates for Adobe Creative Suite products and suites.
+to retrieve the user-definable sets of updates for Adobe Creative Suite products and suites.
 It also automates the process of importing these into a [Munki](http://code.google.com/p/munki) repo.
 Later, the tool can be re-run to pull in new updates as they are released and you can begin testing.

 ## Usage